andersonsleite/PiJackfruitDuino/The Plan.md

 # The Plan

-The plan behinf this project is to create an easy, inexpensive and reliable smart home ecosystem.
+The plan behind this project is to create an easy, inexpensive and reliable smart home ecosystem.

 To do that you will need to prepare your home network, install a server what will be the brain of your home and build your own sensors or integrate with the existing sensors in the market.